-- 1. Groups of mothers participating in the Pro-Insting program form groups known as Micro Cluster (MC) Groups 1, Micro Cluster Groups 2, etc., based on the proximity of their homes. - 2.
-Each MC consists of a maximum of 5-6 mothers with children under five, and determines the schedule and location for Pro-Insting activities such as training, mentoring, and the Monev pp. 41-54, ISSN p:2622-4755 process (which can take place in the participants' homes on a rotating basis). - These MCs will later divide into UMKM clusters 1, UMKM clusters 2, and so on, which will serve as role models for improving the economy through women's economic empowerment through the production and sale of additional nutritious food for toddlers in the form of Kalia biscuits. - 4.
+- 2. Each MC consists of a maximum of 5-6 mothers with children under five, and determines the schedule and location for Pro-Insting activities such as training, mentoring, and the Money pp. 41-54, ISSN p:2622-4755 process (which can take place in the participants' homes on a rotating basis). - 3.
+These MCs will later divide into UMKM clusters 1, UMKM clusters 2, and so on, which will serve as role models for improving the economy through women's economic empowerment through the production and sale of additional nutritious food for toddlers in the form of Kalia biscuits. - 4.
 The MC will be the main location for implementing Pro-Insting from start to finish. - 5.
-Each MC has a leader chosen by the members of the cluster. - The core purpose of the MCs is to foster a sense of empathy, 6. togetherness, cooperation, and emotional closeness among Pro-Insting participants.
+Each MC has a leader chosen by the members of the cluster. - 6.
+The core purpose of the MCs is to foster a sense of empathy, togetherness, cooperation, and emotional closeness among Pro-Insting participants.